millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 ```
 ![](./images/300/Picture300-22.png)

 A load or external table validation that errors out is indicated by status=FAILED in this table.
 Get the names of the log and bad files for the failing load operation from the column **logfile\_table** and **badfile\_table**.
+The LOGFILE_TABLE column shows the name of the table you can query to look at the log of a load operation.
+The column BADFILE_TABLE shows the name of the table you can query to look at the rows that got errors during loading.

 -   Query the log and bad tables to see detailed information about an individual load.
-In this example, the names are copy\$15\_log and copy\$15\_bad respectively.
+In this example, the names are copy$15_log and copy$15_bad respectively.

 ![](./images/300/Picture300-23.png)